jradd/django-newproj-template/readme.md

 This template sets up separate development (the Django project running only on your local computer) and production (the Django project running on the world wide web) settings files that inherit from a common base settings file.

-This project configures postactivate and postdeactivate virtualenv hooks for specifying the proper settings file when working in the virtual environment within Vagrant for development so the `--settings=` flag doesn't need to be explicitly used.
-Something similar will need to be done in production.
+This project configures [postactivate](https://github.com/jbergantine/chef-cookbook-djangonewproj/blob/master/recipes/default.rb#L119) and [postdeactivate](https://github.com/jbergantine/chef-cookbook-djangonewproj/blob/master/recipes/default.rb#L120) virtualenv hooks for specifying the proper settings file when working in the virtual environment within Vagrant for development so the `--settings=` flag doesn't need to be explicitly used.
+Something similar will need to be done in production to [specify the settings file to use](https://docs.djangoproject.com/en/dev/topics/settings/#designating-the-settings).

 ### You will be using PostgreSQL as your database and South for database migrations.

-This settings files in this template are explicitly configured to connect to a PostgreSQL server.
+This project installs both PostgreSQL as well as [South](https://pypi.python.org/pypi/South) and the settings files in this template are explicitly configured to connect to a PostgreSQL server.

 This project configures your Django project for use with a PostgreSQL database, _django\_db_, which it installs along with a user, _django\_login_, for said database and installs South for database migrations.